ruby/www.ruby-lang.org/en/news/_posts/2018-12-25-ruby-2-6-0-released.md

 * Passing `safe_level` to `ERB.new` is deprecated. `trim_mode` and `eoutvar` arguments have been changed to keyword arguments. [[Feature #14256]](https://bugs.ruby-lang.org/issues/14256)

 * Unicode support is updated to version 11.
 We have plans to add support Unicode version 12 and 12.1 in a future TEENY release of Ruby 2.6.
-This will include support for the [new Japenese era](http://blog.unicode.org/2018/09/new-japanese-era.html).
+This will include support for the [new Japanese era](http://blog.unicode.org/2018/09/new-japanese-era.html).

 * Merge RubyGems 3.0.1.
 The `--ri` and `--rdoc` options have been removed.
 Please use `--document` and `--no-document` options instead.